 - Doterra sore throat remedy

 The best essential oils for sore throat (doTERRA made)

-For a better understanding of the incredible healing properties these oils promote, let’s have a look at the official properties they promote (I got all definitions from this dictionary):
+For a better understanding of the incredible healing properties these oils promote, let’s have a look at the official properties they promote (I got all definitions from best essential oil brands):

 Antiviral: effective, acting or directed against viruses

 Anti-inflammatory: used to reduce inflammation (swelling, fever, tenderness, pain)